ivanoreh/Andromeda/README.md

 Deploy a new space civilisation, mine resources and build your army.
 Upgrade your mines and knowledge -> grow faster.
+Resources are increasing by their increase rate every minute, even if game is off.

 Minimalisation rule applied.